-Megan is an associate in the firm’s Corporate Department who counsels clients on a wide range of corporate and business matters, including mergers and acquisitions, business development and operation, corporate securities, real estate, commercial and retail leasing, and wireless telecommunications.
+Megan is in the firm’s Corporate Department and counsels clients on a wide range of corporate and business matters, including mergers and acquisitions, business development and operation, corporate securities, real estate, commercial and retail leasing, and wireless telecommunications.

 Describe a pivotal moment that influenced your career path.

 I was always extremely close to my grandmother (although she would have cringed to hear me use the “G” word), who began an employee benefits brokerage company in Dayton, Ohio in the 1980s.
 She was such a hardworking woman and dedicated her life to the success of her business.
 In late 2008, however, she was diagnosed with cancer and was suddenly faced with the need to prepare a succession plan for her business.
 Because of the limited time available, her attorneys actually came to the hospital several times to work out the final details of the buy-out and succession plan.
 That is where I really began to understand the human side of the legal profession and the importance of building and maintaining relationships with clients.
 Regardless of whether your client is a corporation or an individual, you are working with other human beings and helping solve their problems.
 In my grandmother’s case, she needed estate and succession planning advice, but what she really wanted was to make sure her business continued to succeed even after she was gone.
 I think her attorneys recognized that and they worked together with her to get her affairs in order as quickly as they could.
 It was not an easy time for anyone, but their efforts made a difficult time just a little easier for her and our family.
 I try to remember the significance of that experience and do my best to help all of my clients—big and small—solve their problems.